 In August 2018, Collie was awarded the State Tidy Towns Sustainable Communities Award.
 Congratulations to all the finalists and award winners.
 It is very promising to see such a diverse community addressing local environmental issues and working together — each making their own community a great place to live.

-Stay tuned in 2019 as KABC WA will be celebrating 50 years of Tidy Towns.
+In 2019 KABC WA is celebrating 50 years of Tidy Towns.

 We had 63 schools register for the Clean Schools program in 2018.
 There are now 563 organisations registered for the program.